Karim-Muhammad/eCommerceTS/README.md

 # Fully Functional REST API for Ecommerce Website

+> Class - Structure = Functions

+Yes!
+Although my project using classes without any planning or structure, i mentions that.

+my goal is to enhance my skills in OOP and design code, so I will try to refactor my project in next phase.

 This is a fully functional REST API for an Ecommerce website.
 It is built using Node/Express.
 It has all the necessary features required for an Ecommerce website.
 It has the following features:

 1. User Authentication